Cekomo/Lanternity/README.md

 - Split MovePlayerX() function
 - PlayerHand and PlayerMouse controllers can be merged
 - PlayerMovement enum class is disabled due to no related implementation
+- Lantern use does not get triggered after letting up moving instantly (x-axis)